The Mammals: Performances

 The Mammals have performed nationally across the USA, and internationally in Canada, Australia, Denmark, and the UK.

 In 2007 they appeared at the National Folk Festival in Canberra, Australia and the Tønder Festival in Tønder, Denmark.
 In 2017-18 they performed at Grey Fox Bluegrass Festival, Green River Festival, Clearwater Festival, Wintergrass Festival in Bellvue, WA, and the FreshGrass Festival at Mass MOCA.
 In 2019 they are scheduled to perform at the Suwannee Spring Reunion in Live Oak, FL and the Four Corners Folk Festival in Pagosa Springs, CO.
 They have performed multiple times at Levon Helm Studios in Woodstock, NY and regularly perform at the Winter Hoot and Summer Hoot folk music festivals, which have been produced by Merenda and Ungar bi-annually at the Ashokan Center in Olivebridge, NY since 2013.

 Side projects

 In 2006, Rodríguez-Seeger recorded the album Que Vaya Bien with Roy Brown, Puerto Rican folk singer; and Tito Auger, lead singer for Puerto Rican rock group Fiel A La Vega.
 In collaboration with Jacob Silver, Laura Cortese and Robin McMillan, Rodríguez-Seeger released an EP as The Anarchist Orchestra in 2007 and the full length album Rise and Bloom as Tao Seeger Band in 2010.
 The group performed that summer at the Newport Folk Festival.

 In 2008, Merenda and Ungar began touring as Mike + Ruthy to support their duo recordings.

 Ungar also recorded and performed in the bands Sometymes Why (2005-2009) and the Wayfaring Strangers (2001-2009).)

 Merenda occasionally performs solo under his own name or the moniker Ruthless Mike.

 Discography

-They have released five albums, two EPs, and are featured on the Wheatland Music Festival compilation, ...At This Stage.:
+They have released seven albums, two EPs, and are featured on the Wheatland Music Festival compilation, ...At This Stage.: